 Phuong and Leah do not believe in coincidences.
 This mutual experience united them in both a personal and professional way.
 And, as fate would have it, their shared path has brought healing to these two SLP hearts.

 Phuong Lien Palafox, MS, CCC-SLP, is a bilingual speech-language pathologist at Bilinguistics.
-Her focus has been on service-delivery models, literacy-based interventions, students from diverse backgrounds (including poverty) and social skills for children with autism.
-She feels SLPs change the world—one speech session at a time. firstname.lastname@example.org
+She specializes in service delivery models, literacy-based interventions, students from diverse backgrounds (including poverty) and social skills for children with autism.
+She is an affiliate of ASHA Special Interest Groups 14, Cultural and Linguistic Diversity, and 16, School-Based Issues. email@example.com

 Leah Joseph, MA, CCC-SLP, is a bilingual speech-language pathologist at Bilinguistics.
 She focuses on providing early childhood assessments and intervention in private and school-based settings, as well as on accent modification. firstname.lastname@example.org